KevinLuna17/reactjs-netflix-clone/README.md

 # Setup React Project

+To create a React project you must use the following scripts:

-npm create vite@latest
+- npm create vite@latest
+- Project name: . //If you type a dot the project name is going to be exactly like the folder name
-Project name: . //se crea con el nombre de la carpeta Select framework React
+- Select framework React
-Javascript
+- Select JavaScript
-npm install
+- npm install

 # Setup .eslint file

-To solve the problem of React is declared but never used it install eslint-plugin-react: npm install eslint-plugin-react --save-dev
+To solve the problem of React is declared but never used it install eslint-plugin-react:

+-npm install eslint-plugin-react --save-dev
-add in .eslintrc.cjs
+-add in .eslintrc.cjs:

 "rules": {
  'react/jsx-uses-react': 'error'
 }

+# Technologies

 # React + Vite